-This customer story is part of an ongoing series exploring how organizations are supporting remote work throughout the Covid-19 crisis.
-We hope these stories provide actionable tips and inspiration that organizations can implement to make this transition a little bit smoother.
+This story is part of an ongoing series exploring how organizations are supporting remote work during the Covid-19 crisis.
+We hope these stories provide actionable tips and inspiration that organizations can use to make this transition a little bit smoother.

 Ultimately, crisis response meant transitioning Twitter’s 4,900-strong global workforce into an all-remote team.
 Although the company had been using Slack for several years, it would now need to move conversations and meetings that had previously occurred in person to the platform.
 On March 4—shortly after making the call to go fully remote—Twitter successfully held its first-ever virtual all-hands meeting entirely over Slack and Google Meet.